bonitasoft/bonita-doc/md/managing-dependencies.md

 # Manage dependencies

-A dependency is an external code module, not provided in Bonita BPM, that is used by a process.
+A dependency is an external code module, not provided in Bonita, that is used by a process.
 This page explains how to manage dependencies using
-Bonita BPM Studio, so that when you build a process for deployment, all the dependencies are met.
+Bonita Studio, so that when you build a process for deployment, all the dependencies are met.

-Dependencies are primarily managed through the Development menu of Bonita BPM Studio.
+Dependencies are primarily managed through the Development menu of Bonita Studio.
 This makes the external module available for all processes.
 You can also import a dependency when you configure a process, but in this case, it is only available for the process you are configuring.

 From the Development menu, you can manage: